ElevatingLife/Sliding_Puzzle/README.md

 # Sliding Puzzle

 The objective of this game is to slide the tiles around the board until their numbers are arranged from 1 to n - 1 in a top-to-bottom and left-to-right fashion.

-The player can choose how many tiles they want to be displayed in a row and column as well as the amount of spacing (in pixels) between rows and columns.
+The player can choose the number of tiles to be displayed in a row and column as well as the amount of space (in pixels) to be displayed between rows and columns.

 ## Features